TeachersFirst's Dinosaur Resources

 Grades1 to 5

 In the ClassroomShare OneGeology on your interactive whiteboard (or projector) to introduce your geology unit to students.
-Enhance learning an have students create a word cloud of the important terms they learn from this site using a tool such as Wordle, reviewed here, or WordItOut, reviewed here.
+Enhance learning by having students create a word cloud of the important terms they learn from this site using a tool such as WordItOut, reviewed here.
 Create a link to the site on classroom computers for students to explore on their own.
-Transform learning by having students create an annotated image including text boxes and related links using a tool such as Thinglink, reviewed here, to explain different geologic phenomenon.
+Transform technology use and enhance learning by having students create an annotated image including text boxes and related links using a tool such as Thinglink, reviewed here, to explain different geologic phenomenon.

 GradesK to 12

 This site includes advertising.

 In the ClassroomProvide this link to students on your class page.
 Provide time to view various pages of the site to gather general information to discuss as a class.
 Be sure to share the view from space and the map/geography on an interactive whiteboard or projector to the whole class.
 Identify the various Antarctic visitors (both human and other animals that come and go).
 Students can write a letter home and pretend to be one of the many visitors using information from this site in their creation.
 If you are beginning the process of integrating technology, have students replace paper and pen by creating blogs sharing their learning and understanding using Telegra.ph, reviewed here.
 This blog creator requires no registration.
 If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using Edublog, reviewed here.